 Be sure the information you supply is complete and accurate.
 If you request a copy of an official record and we find nothing, we are not able to refund the fee.
 The California Statutes require us to retain the fee as a search fee.
 See our fee schedule.

-Our location, hours, and mailing address are on our Contact Us page.
+Our location, hours, and mailing address are on our Recorder Contact page.

 California birth, death, fetal death, still birth, marriage, and divorce records are also maintained by California Department of Public Health Vital Records (CDPH).
 They have information and forms to correct or amend a record, add or change a parent's name, preparing new certificates for adoptions, and changes in paternity information.